MicrosoftDocs/learn/learn-pr/wwl-azure/design-solution-for-backup-disaster-recovery/includes/9-knowledge-check.md

 - **Database backup option for Azure SQL database.** The company has numerous Azure SQL databases in an elastic pool.
 The IT department needs a solution for when the primary database fails or needs to be taken offline.

-- **Accidental deletion of video files.** Each product in the catalog has an associated video.
+- **Accidental deletion and recovery of video files.** Each product in the catalog has an associated video.
 This video is critical to the marketing of the product on the website.
-The IT department wants to ensure these files are protected from accidental deletion.
+The IT department wants to ensure they can recover snapshots of these files, if they are accidently deleted.